Elevated Brownies Recipe | Download for FREE!

 Cannabutter vs. Cannaoil

 • Accessibility: Cannaoil is more accessible than cannabutter because it is easier to find in stores.
 Sometimes, the best way to access cannabutter is to make it yourself.
+(Though, as we’ll talk about next, making cannabis oil at home is more than possible!)

-How to Make Cannaoil: The Tips
+How to Make Canna Oil: Tips

-Like most DIYs, making your cannaoil at home can be fun, so we’ll teach you how to make cannaoil in simple steps with delicious outcomes.
-But before we delve into the steps, here are some tips to note:
+Like most DIYs, making cannabis oil at home can be fun, so we’ll teach you how to make this unique type of cannabis cooking oil in simple steps with delicious outcomes.

 • Cook slowly and steadily: Don’t be too eager to get it done; you must be patient and cook your mixture over low heat for a long time to get the best results and extract the maximum amount of THC from the cannabis.
 Too much heat and not enough cooking time will produce low-quality cannaoil.

 • Reduce odor: It takes two to three hours to cook cannaoil, and that much cook time means your kitchen and maybe even the whole house will have a weed odor.
 Weed is great, but you may find a buildup of weed odor unpleasant.
-Turn on a vent or fan or open the windows to let the smell out while cooking cannabis-infused oil.
+Turn on a vent or fan or open the windows to let the smell out while use cannabis cooking oil.

 How to Make Cannaoil: Ingredients, Tools, and Steps